leafsphp/docs/src/docs/utils/testing.md

     processUncoveredFiles: true
 ```

 - `app`: This is a list of directories that contain your application code.
 Alchemy will use these directories to lint your code and also in code coverage reports.
+If you want to use the root directory, you can just remove the entire `app` section.

 - `tests.engine`: The testing engine to use.
 Only Pest and PHPUnit are supported engine at the moment, but we plan to add support for other engines in the future.